 Free vs. paid subscription box products

-Some eCommerce retailers have built successful subscription boxes with free products.
-Manufacturers may be willing to give you free samples as a way to get new products in the hands of consumers or to reach new markets.
+Some eCommerce retailers and entrepreneurs have built successful subscription boxes with free products.
+Manufacturers that work with subscription box suppliers may be willing to give you free samples as a way to get new products in the hands of consumers or to reach new markets.
 Your subscribers get the chance to become tastemakers by trying new items and spreading the word.